mealie-recipes/mealie/docs/docs/documentation/getting-started/installation/backend-config.md

 ### OpenAI

+:octicons-tag-24: v1.7.0

+Mealie supports various integrations using OpenAI.
+To enable OpenAI, [you must provide your OpenAI API key](https://platform.openai.com/api-keys).
+You can tweak how OpenAI is used using these backend settings.
+Please note that while OpenAI usage is optimized to reduce API costs, you're unlikely to be able to use OpenAI features with the free tier limits.

 | Variables                 |     Default   | Description                                                                                                                    |
 | ------------------------- |    :------:   | ------------------------------------------------------------------------------------------------------------------------------ |
 | OPENAI_API_KEY            |      None     | Your OpenAI API Key.
 Enables OpenAI-related features                                                                           |